Metrics and peer review agreement at the institutional level: Methodology

-We calculate two statistics at the institutional level: the median absolute deviation (MAD) for the size-independent view and the median absolute percentile deviation (MAPD) for the size-dependent view.
+We calculate two statistics at the institutional level: the mean absolute difference (MAD) for the size-independent view and the mean absolute percentage difference (MAPD) for the size-dependent view.
+These statistics are calculated for each research area (i.e. GEV) separately, using the data from the test sets.
+We calculate these statistics, because we believe they are more intuitive to interpret than correlations, as also discussed by \citet{Traag2019}.
 These statistics are calculated for each research area (i.e. GEV) separately.

 We first focus on the size-independent view.
-Let $y_i$ be the average reviewer score for institution $i$ (within a specific research area), and $x_i$ the average metric score for institution $i$.
-Through simple OLS linear regression, the predicted average reviewer score $\hat{y}_i$ is then $\hat{y}_i \left( x_i \right) = \alpha + \beta x_i$.
-The MAD for metric $x$ is then defined as
+Let $r_i$ be the average reviewer score for institution $i$, within a specific research area.
+Let there be $k$ different institutions in a specific research area.
+Based on our hierarchical Bayesian model, we obtain a prediction $\hat{r}_i$ based on either one of type of citation score or the score from reviewer 1.
+Note that the prediction $\hat{r}_i$ is simply defined as the average predicted reviewer score for institution $i$.
+The MAD for any metric or reviewer score is then defined as

 We now shift to the size-dependent view and the calculation of the MAPD.
-Let $p_i$ denote the number of publication of institution $i$.
-We then obtain the size-dependent reviewer score $p_iy_i$ and the size-dependent metric score $p_ix_i$.
-We also simply scale the predicted reviewer score $\hat{y}_i$ to obtain $p_i\hat{y}_i$.
+Let $n_i$ denote the number of publication of institution $i$.
+We then obtain the size-dependent reviewer score $n_i r_i$ and the size-dependent predicted reviewer score $n_i\hat{r}_i$.
 The MAPD is then defined as

-We also calculate the MAD at the individual publication level, the MAPD does not make sense at the individual level, as there is no size-dependent view at that level.
+We also calculate the MAD at the individual publication level.
+The MAPD does not make sense at the individual level, as there is no size-dependent view at that level.

-Since these statistics are based on a sample, we try to estimate what would be reasonable outcomes at the population level of all publications submitted to the VQR.
-We do this by bootstrapping the sample, and repeating the entire procedure to calculate MADs and MAPDs for each bootstrapped sample.
-We perform 1000 bootstrapped samples and report the interval in which 95$\%$ of the bootstrapped statistics fall.
+Note that in a Bayesian model, all estimated parameters have a posterior distribution, not just a point estimate.
+That is, each estimate has some uncertainty, and this uncertainty is also reflected in any prediction $\hat{r}_i$, and hence also in the MA(P)D.